Ilhan Fandi: Youth

-Despite being only 17, Ilhan has been invited to train with the Singapore under-22 team.
+Despite being only 17, Ilhan has been invited to train with the Singapore U22 squad.
 Ilhan received his first senior team training session in 2021.
 Ilhan played in an unofficial closed-door friendly against Afghanistan on 29 May 2021.
 Ilhan made his official international debut and started in the second-round of the 2022 FIFA World Cup qualifiers against Palestine on 3 June 2021.
-On his second cap against Malaysia on 26 March 2022, Ilhan played alongside his brothers Irfan and Ikhsan.
-It was the first time that the three Fandi brothers played in the same match for the national team together.
-It was also the first time in Singapore's history to have three brothers on the pitch for the national team.